Updated: Jun 14

-I'm Val Douroux, Hollywood Location Scout & Manager, and I love spring!
-Who doesn't?!
-It’s the most magical, Snow White time of the year!
-The birds are chirping, the squirrels are looking cute as ever, and best of all, the flowers are in bloom!
-There's no greater time to be reminded:
+I'm Val Douroux, Location Scout, and I love spring!
+It’s the most magical, Snow White time of the year.
+The birds are chirping, the squirrels are cute, and best of all, the flowers are in bloom.

 Malibu Creek State Park